 The main possible complications that may develop include the following:

 - Atrial fibrillation develops in about 4 in 10 cases.
 In this condition, the heart beats in a fast and irregular way.
 This occurs because the electrical signals in the enlarged atrium become faulty.
 The irregular heart rhythm can cause the sensation of a 'thumping heart' (palpitations) and make you even more breathless.
-See separate leaflet called Atrial Fibrillation for more details.
+See separate leaflet called Atrial Fibrillation.

 - Endocarditis sometimes develops.
 This is an infection of the valve.
-(Damaged valves are more prone to infection than normal valves.)
+(Damaged valves are more prone than normal valves are to infection.)
 Unless promptly treated, endocarditis can cause serious illness.
-See separate leaflet called Infective Endocarditis for more details.
+See separate leaflet called Infective Endocarditis.

 How is mitral stenosis diagnosed?